-On-ground classes are held at Northeastern’s San Francisco location within WeWork, a stylish co-working community in the Financial District, which is only a few steps away from the city’s famous cable cars, and a short walk to historical districts in every direction.
+Students live, work, and study in the heart of the city.
+On-ground classes are held in the Financial District, only a few steps away from the city’s famous cable cars, and a short walk to historic districts in every direction.

 Meet the Faculty

 Alina Adams is a serial entrepreneur who has founded high-tech companies across multiple industries.
 With advanced degrees in both engineering and business, she has an emphasis on new technologies in the biotech, hardware/internet of things space.
 She works with companies, investor groups, accelerators, and entrepreneurs in Silicon Valley and beyond to build a supportive ecosystem for innovation and value creation.
 Adams is a member of several global organizations that help entrepreneurs, assisting startups with business development strategy, fundraising, and growth strategy.

 Katherine Hamilton is a consultant specializing in environmental policy, education, and communications.
 She’s worked on climate policy and finance with organizations including The Nature Conservancy, the Governor’s Climate and Forest Task Force, and the philanthropy initiative Joyride Collective.
 She designed and implemented the city of Boulder’s strategy for community engagement in reducing greenhouse gas emissions.
 She has also held positions with Yale Environmental Law and Policy Center, Natural Capitalism Inc., and The International Council for Science, and served as director of Forest Trend’s Ecosystem Marketplace.